-Cholesterol boosts the memory of the immune systemDecember 24th, 2012 in Immunology /
+Cholesterol boosts the memory of the immune systemDecember 24, 2012 in Medicine & Health / Immunology

 The memory of the human immune system is critical for the development of vaccines.
 Only if the body recognizes a pathogen with which it has already come into contact in the case of a second infection, the immune system can combat it more effectively than it did the first time.
 The Freiburg immunobiologist Prof. Dr. Wolfgang Schamel from the Institute of Biology III of the University of Freiburg and his colleagues have succeeded in demonstrating how the memory of the immune system functions.
 Their findings have now been published in the journals Immunity and Journal of Biological Chemistry (JBC).